muller2002/marlena.app/content/english/cv.md

 ## Voluntary activities

+* Since 2023: Founding member and chairwoman of the "Gesellschaft für Informatik Hochschulgruppe Paderborn" (German Informatics Society Student Group Paderborn)
-* Active member of the Paderborn University's student council for computer science and mathematics
+* Since 2021: Active member of the Paderborn University's student council for computer science and mathematics
 * 2019-2023: member of german civil protection